pizlonator/fil-c/invisicaps_by_example.md

 Since the pointer is below lower bounds due to the integer store, this fails with a safety error.

+Note that this even works if we overwrite the entire object pointed to by `p`, like in this program:

+    #include <stdfil.h>
+    #include <stdlib.h>

+    int main()
+    {
+        char* p = malloc(16);
+        *(int**)p = malloc(4);
+        unsigned i;
+        for (i = 16; i--;)
+            p[i] = 42;
+        **(int**)p = 666;
+        return 0;
+    }

+This prints:

+    filc safety error: cannot write pointer with ptr >= upper.
+        pointer: 0x2a2a2a2a2a2a2a2a,0x761282504270,0x761282504280
+        expected 4 writable bytes.
+    semantic origin:
+        test8b.c:11:16: main
+    check scheduled at:
+        test8b.c:11:16: main
+        src/env/__libc_start_main.c:79:7: __libc_start_main
+        <runtime>: start_program
+    [470643] filc panic: thwarted a futile attempt to violate memory safety.
+    Trace/breakpoint trap (core dumped)

+Notice how the entire pointer value is overwritten by 0x2a (i.e. 42), but the capability is totally intact.
+This is because the capability is not stored at any addresses that are accessible to the Fil-C program.
+So, when the pointer is loaded back, we get a pointer value full of 42 (because the Fil-C program overwrite that value with 42's) and the original capability (because storing integers into a memory location doesn't overwrite the invisible capability for that location).

 # Type Confusion: Function As Data

     #include <stdfil.h>